UMEP-dev/UMEP-Docs/docs/source/Introduction.rst

 Evaluation and application studies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The lists of studies below is by no means complete.
+The tables of studies below is by no means complete.
 Please help us adding studies by submitting an issue to this documentation repository found at the top of this page.

 * Mean Radiant Temperature (`SOLWEIG <SOLWEIG>`)
       - References: Evaluation